ariga/atlas/doc/md/knowledge-center/mysql/generated_columns.md

 ### Implementing Stored Generated Columns with Atlas

-The following example declares a Stored Generated Column in a table that stores the lengths of the sides of right-triangles in the `a` and `b` column, then computes the hypotenuse in `c` _(when triangles are inserted or updated)_.
+The following example declares a stored generated column in a table that stores the lengths of the sides of right-triangles in the `a` and `b` column, then computes the hypotenuse in `c` _(when triangles are inserted or updated)_.

 ```hcl
 table "triangles"  {